LucyEReilly/qrolln/README.md

 #### Scalability:
 Automatically scales with user demand and reduces costs by scaling to zero when idle.
 ### Pub/Sub
+#### Purpose
+Stores all submitted attendance messages in a centralized Pub/Sub topic.
+Provides students with confirmation that attendance has been successfully submitted.

 ## Automation